fouzantanveer/project-landing-growzilla/README.md

 ```

 ## 🌐 Deployment
+This project is deployed on Netlify, Here's the Link: https://growzilla-ai.netlify.app/
 This project is deployed on [Lovable](https://lovable.dev) with automatic deployments on every commit to the main branch.

 To deploy manually: